Avazz225/enjine/README.md

 # enjine
 bachelorthesis product

-This is the code of a product of my bachelorthesis.
+This (delivery_bachelor) is the branch for the product of my bachelorthesis at the time of delivery.
+This branch will not be modified as it is designated for archiving.

-"MVC" branches are for MV testing.
-I messed up the chars and I am to lazy to change the names and rebuild CI/CD pipelines...
+"MVC" branches are for MV testing and will not be modifyed as well.

+Please note that other branches may be created, updated and deleted at any time.